 The installation of Fleur depends on the availability of some software on your system.
 You can find this list of requirements below.
-If in doubt, please check with your system administrator to see if all requirements for using Fleur can be fulfilled on your system.

-question Further support

-For help register at the MailingListand post your questions there.
+If in doubt, please check with your system administrator to see if all requirements for using Fleur can be fulfilled on your system. question Further support For help please check theFLEUR forum and post your questions there.